Preschool For All: Provider Frequently Asked Questions

 How will this program focus on racial equity and what support will providers and teachers receive?

 Preschool for All also bans the suspension and expulsion of preschool children.
-Black and Brown boys and girls are more likely to be expelled from early childhood programs then their white peers.
+Black and Brown boys and girls are more likely to be expelled from early childhood programs than their white peers.
 PFA will offer social-emotional supports to providers and families in PFA settings.

 Additional information about how PFA focuses on racial equity can be found in the Preschool for All Plan.